-Trainline CTO Mark Holt believes the organisation's push to go 100% cloud helps the company to avoid the delays that plague some of the rail franchises the online ticket retailer serves.
+Trainline CTO Mark Holt believes the tcket retailer's push to go 100% cloud has helped the company to avoid the delays that plague some of the rail franchises it serves.

 Europe's leading independent train ticket retailer has consistently embraced innovation since it was founded in 1997, in both gadgetry and culture.
 The app it introduced in 2009 has been downloaded more than 9.4 million times, and the company has recently empowered workers with a shift to cross-functional, product-centric, Agile teams.

 Holt's decision to move away from all of the company's legacy tech in favour of a complete infrastructure migration to the cloud through Amazon Web Services (AWS) was bold nonetheless.

 The figures suggest the punt is already paying off.
 The company is saving £1.2 million in capital expenditure every year while operational expenditure remains flat.

 The move to cloud had a natural starting point, Holt told attendees at the 2016 CIO Summit as he discussed the importance of people and skills in the push to go beyond cloud first to 100% cloud.

 "We had a big old legacy data centre sitting in Rotherham, hundreds of servers managed by CapGemini.
 And we had the quite nice situation where they were about to bulldoze it.